ZacharyTSteele/OEAS895/Capstone_Project/ReadMe.md

 c.	Δ17O values within 0.015‰ of the known/established value

 The final datasheet that is provided from the code for both the standards run and analysis run includes a comparison section that allows for easy determination if the preceding data benchmarks are met.

+**Sections That Require Manual Edits**

 This code is designed to be as fully automated as possible.
-As such, only the following sections should require editing: 1) Section 3 for importing raw Standards datasheet; 2) Section 37 for determining where to export csv files to; 3) Section 43 to set which conditioning water samples to remove; 4) Section 46 to determine where to export xlsx file to; 5) Section 48 for importing raw Standards datasheet; 6) Sections 63-70 depending on what in-house water standards are used by the lab; 7) Sections 78-79 for determining where to export csv files to and to remove the two in-house standards from the list; 8) Section 83 to set which conditioning water samples to remove; and 9) Section 87 to determine where to export xlsx file to.
+As such, only the following sections should require editing:
+1) Section 3 for importing raw Standards datasheet;
+2) Section 37 for determining where to export csv files to;
+3) Section 43 to set which conditioning water samples to remove;
+4) Section 46 to determine where to export xlsx file to;
+5) Section 48 for importing raw Standards datasheet;
+6) Sections 63-70 depending on what in-house water standards are used by the lab;
+7) Sections 78-79 for determining where to export csv files to and to remove the two in-house standards from the list;
+8) Section 83 to set which conditioning water samples to remove; and
+9) Section 87 to determine where to export xlsx file to.

 **FILES**

 Capstone_Project. .ipynb – Jupyter notebook file containing the Python code for correcting and finalizing standards and analysis run raw data

 StandardsRun_1.csv – CSV file containing raw data from a standards run completed on 30-January-2023.
 This file should be imported into the code via Section 3 of the code.
 This csv should only be used in combination with the AnlaysisRun_1 file.